 example, a student with an out-of-state driver's license) may be issued

-a certificate of program completion upon presentation to the course
+a uniform certificate of completion upon presentation to the driving

-provider of a notarized copy of the student's driver's license or
+safety provider of a notarized copy of the student's driver's license

-equivalent type of photo identification and a statement from the student
+or equivalent type of photo identification and a statement from the

-the ADM may use alternate methods that are at least as secure as the
+methods that are at least as secure as the personal validation question

 (1) Timers.
-The ADM shall include built-in timers to
+The ADM must include built-in timers to

 ensure that 300 minutes of instruction have been attended and completed